ManuelHuber-Github/Agricultural-SandboxNL/README.md

 # Side Notes

-All databases will be continously updated each year once the new BRP database is published by PDOK (https://www.pdok.nl/geo-services/-/article/basisregistratie-gewaspercelen-brp-)
+All databases will be continously updated each year once the new BRP databases are published by PDOK (https://www.pdok.nl/geo-services/-/article/basisregistratie-gewaspercelen-brp-)